Bronze Criteria

 Freeze!

-On cue, dog freezes ‘solid’ and stops what they’re doing.
+On cue, the dog freezes ‘solid’ and stops what they’re doing.
+This should be a trained response and as such, tail wagging is permitted

 Get Your Leash